How to Navigate Fragmented Specialists

 What to watch out for

-- Assuming your case is being coordinated—it almost never is.
+- Assuming your case is being coordinated without confirming where that coordination is happening.

 - Believing a specialist’s scope includes everything relevant.